File

 Zlib.zz

-Compression is detected from file extension.
-Example: data.csv.gz is detected as gzip-compressed CSV.
+Compression is detected from the file extension. data.csv.gz is detected as gzip compressed CSV.

 Archives